 This allows a track to be used for betting purposes.

-The purpose of the Occasional Use Notice notification process is to allow Betting to take place on a track for a period of eight days or less in a calendar year, where no premises licence has been issued under the Gambling Act 2005.
-Applicants should obtain the appropriate permission from the Gambling Commission prior to giving notice to the licensing authority.
+The purpose of the Occasional Use Notice notification process is to allow Betting to take place on a track for eight days or less in a calendar year, where no premises licence has been issued under the Gambling Act 2005.
+Applicants should obtain the appropriate permission from the Gambling Commission before giving notice to the licensing authority.

-It should be noted by applicants that this process is different to the Temporary Use Notice (TUN).
+It should be noted by applicants that this process is different from the Temporary Use Notice (TUN).

 A 'track' does not necessarily have to be a horse racecourse or greyhound track.
 Other examples of tracks include:

 - football, cricket or rugby grounds

 - venues hosting darts, bowls or snooker tournaments

 - a section of river hosting a fishing competition or